pollfish/docs/android/google-play.md

 <br/>
 #### **10.3 .indicatorPadding(int padding)**

-Sets padding (in dp) of Pollfish indicator, from top or bottom of the screen according to the specified Position of the indicator as described before in 10.1.
+Sets padding (in dp) of Pollfish indicator, from top or bottom of the screen according to the specified Position of the indicator as described before in point 10.1.
 Default value is 5.
 If Position of Pollfish indicator is MIDDLE, padding is calculated from the top of the middle of the screen.
 <br/><br/>
 Here is an example of setting padding of Pollfish indicator to be 35dp from the top of the screen:
 <br/>